ferrugemjs/library/README.md

     </script>
   </body>
 ```

-###conventional
 FerrugemJS will look for the first page element with the attribute "app" to start the application and if not found it, will use the tag "body".
-Just create app.js files and app.html in the same directory of the index.html page.
+Just create app.ts files and app.html in the same directory of the index.html page.
-If you want to modify the path of the file app.js just add this information to the app attribute as below:
+If you want to modify the path of the init file just add this information to the app attribute as below:
 ```
 <div app="other_path/init_app_file"></div>
 ```

-###non-intrusive
+####modules,custom tag
+To create a module witch will be a custom tag do you need two files, ex: "module-a.ts" and "module-a.html".
+By convention FerrugemJS know that "module-a.ts" is a controller file and "module-a.html" is the view of it and you can easily import it into your main app html file or into other module and use as a component with a custom tag.

+ex:
-your app.ts file.
+"app.ts" file.
 ```
 export class MyBasicApp{
     private title:string;